maxkeppeler/sheets/README.md

     <item name="sheetsContentLineHeight">@dimen/dimen</item>
     <item name="sheetsContentLetterSpacing">value</item>

-Change the appearance of the value texts. (e.g. the time in the TimeSheet & ClockTimeSheet or the selected date & period in the Calendarsheet.)
+Change the appearance of the value texts. (e.g. the time in the TimeSheet & ClockSheet or the selected date & period in the Calendarsheet.)

     <item name="sheetsValueTextActiveColor">@color/customValueTextColor</item>